Actavis: In popular culture

-Due to their production of "Promethazine With Codeine Cough Syrup", the main ingredient in recreational drug nicknamed 'purple drank', the brand has been name-dropped by multiple well known hip-hop artists.
+Due to their production of "Promethazine With Codeine Cough Syrup", the main ingredient in the recreational drug nicknamed 'lean', the brand has been name-dropped by multiple well known hip-hop artists.
 Actavis discontinued production of the syrup in 2014.
-Many rappers, such as Chief Keef and Future mention this cough syrup in their music.
+However, Actavis have not ceased production of cough syrup containing hydrocodone and homatropine.
+Many rappers, such as Migos, Chief Keef and Future, mention Actavis cough syrup in their music.